 |Public Works||(630) 434-5460|

-- Stormwater originates from rain or melting snow, or other activities involving outdoor water use such as car washing.
-Water that does not soak into the ground covered by impervious surfaces becomes run-off and either flows directly into surface waterways or is channeled into storm sewers.
-This eventually discharges into local water bodies.
+Stormwater originates from rain or melting snow or other activities involving outdooer water use, such as car wahing.
+Water that cannot soak into the ground due to impervious surfaces either flows directly into surface waterways or is channeled through storm sewers.
+All runoff eventually enters one of the three creeks in town, all of which flow west and connect to the East Branch of the DuPage River.

 - Lacey Creek, which is north of Ogden Avenue;